Authors: MSc Claudia R.P. Münch-Yttereng a and Engineer Jan Ytterengb,

 However, with more advanced treatment plants, the majority (N94%) of saccharine and cyclamate emissions may be eliminated, but not necessarily other sweeteners such as sucralose.

 There are no rules for how much artificial sweeteners water treatment plants can discharge.
 The reason is that it has not been possible to prove, well enough or to focus on the effects of the sweeteners on the environment and the authorities are therefore looking to close their eyes to the environmental hazards that may cause.

 However, there is research that documents artificial sweeteners can stop photosynthesis in plants, which could cause a problem for food production in agriculture and for algae at the bottom of the food chain in the oceans.

 To the best of our knowledge, no living organism in nature has enzymes to break down covalently bound chloride (sucralose).
 Why should it exist?
-There have never been such substances in nature, so what we consume and emit with wastewater can accumulate there, in the nature.
+There have never been such substances in nature, so what we consume and emit with wastewater can accumulate there, in nature.

 According to the report: “Sucralose metabolism and pharmacokinetics in man”, sucralose has almost twice as long half-life in the body as radioactive plasma.

 In nature, it is estimated that it will take at least 10 years before sucralose is broken down.